baidu/san-website/source/_posts/en/tutorial/reverse-flag.md

 Overview
 -----

-When the component is initialized, it is passed to **el**, which will be the root element of the component, and the view structure will be parsed backwards.
+When the component is initialized, it is passed to **el** element, which will be the root element of the component, and the view structure will be parsed backwards.

-The intent of this feature is that sometimes we want the initial view to be direct HTML for the first time, not to be rendered by the component.
+The intent of this feature is that sometimes we want the initial view to be direct HTML, rather than being rendered by components.
 But we want components to manage data, logic, and views for us, and subsequent user interactions and view transformations are managed through components.

 ```javascript
 var myComponent = new MyComponent({